wighawag/tutorial-hardhat-deploy/README.md

 Installing **Hardhat** will install some Ethereum JavaScript dependencies, so be patient.
 :::

-In the same directory where you installed **Hardhat** add a `hardhat.config.ts` (we are going to use typescript and use solidity 0.7.6 compiler)
+In the same directory where you installed **Hardhat** add a `hardhat.config.ts` (we are going to use typescript and the Solidity 0.7.6 compiler)

 ```typescript
 import {HardhatUserConfig} from 'hardhat/types';